VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 ## 🎉 Overview

-VATSAL now features **intelligent wake word detection** for true hands-free voice control!
-Simply say "Hey VATSAL" or your preferred wake phrase, and VATSAL will listen to your command.
+BOI now features **intelligent wake word detection** for true hands-free voice control!
+Simply say "Hey BOI" or your preferred wake phrase, and BOI will listen to your command.

 ---